 It’s always nice to see Joan Sims, even if she has little to do, and the appearance of Derek Ware (playing the milkman) is a sure sign that something nasty is going to happen.
 Ware was one of those select band of stuntmen (along with the likes of Terry Walsh and Stuart Fell) who would become so ubiquitous that their arrival on screen was a clear indication that mayhem wouldn’t be far behind.

-It’s a pity that The Odd Job only exists as a black and white film print, as I’ve no doubt that the location work in the second half would look rather better in colour.
+It’s a pity that The Odd Job only exists as a black and white film recording (due to the ITV colour strike) as I’ve no doubt that the location work in the second half would look rather better in colour.
 But no matter, it’s always a pleasure to see Barker and Jason together and whilst the final twist may be obvious it’s also satisfying.
-It would later be revived as a 1978 film with Jason reprising his role and Graham Chapman replacing Barker.
-Chapman’s involvement makes it an interesting Python curio, but The Odd Job works best in the twenty five minute format.
+This tale would later be revived as a 1978 film with Jason reprising his role and Graham Chapman replacing Barker.
+Chapman’s involvement makes it an interesting Python curio, but I think that The Odd Job works best in this twenty five minute format.